 - 1. Ensure that the desired source "groups" are programmed from the RMS or U-CON, and that all panel group buttons are properly labeled. - 2.
 Ensure that the buttons in the Level Select Section are in the default "all-follow" mode. - 3.
-Press the Destination Select button to choose the desired destination.

-All-follow with the Group Select Buttons

-4. In the Group Select Section, press the button for the desired group of devices (for example, EDIT, VTR, MON, CAM, etc.).
+Press the Destination Select button to choose the desired destination. - 4.
+In the Group Select Section, press the button for the desired group of devices (for example, EDIT, VTR, MON, CAM, etc.).
 In the Source Display, the "question mark" readout appears, with the selected group name showing as the prefix.

-Figure 4-10.
+Figure 0-10.
 Source "Question Mark" Display, Awaiting Extension